danielcrimp/danielcrimp.github.io/collections/_posts/2024-11-01-semantic-db.md

 ---
 layout: post
-title: Semantic Space as a DB
+title: Notes on using Semantic Space as a DB
 date: 2024-11-01
-summary: Experimenting with the idea of storing everything in one big multidimensional box.
+summary: Storing everything in one big multidimensional box.
 ---

-> NOTE: *This is a mirror of the readme for a repo you can find [here](https://github.com/danielcrimp/embeddings-exploration)*
+> NOTE: *This is an adaptation of the readme for a repo you can find [here](https://github.com/danielcrimp/embeddings-exploration)*

 <br>